What You Say Can Make or Break Your Business

 Candy Miles-Crocker is the author of “The Reality of Real Estate – The Essential Guide to Planning, Managing and Growing Your Real Estate Business.”
 With reality television showing how “easy” being a real estate agent was, Candy wanted to give those thinking about a career in real estate a dose of “reality.”
 The book also provides a road map to building a thriving real estate business.
 In 2016, Inman News, a leader in the real estate industry, selected Candy as one of the Top 25 Real Estate Coaches in the United States.

 Candy is an active Realtor with an Associate Broker license in the District of Columbia and the Commonwealth of Virginia.
-She also holds a Salespersons license in the state of Maryland.
-Candy has been affiliated with Long and Foster Real Estate, Inc. for over 18 years.
+She also holds a Salespersons license in the state of Maryland and the state of California.
+Candy has been affiliated with Long and Foster Real Estate, Inc. for over 20 years.
 She managed a Washington, DC office for five years and is currently the Training Director for the Chevy Chase, DC office.

 After training and coaching real estate agents for Long and Foster, Candy launched her online training company, Real-Life Real Estate Training.
 She now trains and coaches agents around the world on business planning, prospecting and growing their real estate business.
 She is a firm believer in managing expectations and her goal is to elevate the perception of real estate agents among the general public through education so every client has an amazing real estate experience.
 With her understanding of the challenges real estate agents face on a day-to-day basis, Candy is uniquely positioned to teach agents what it takes to be successful.